By Jasmine Huber, Key Correspondent for the Irish Forum for Global Health

 The conference’s speakers included Dr. Nicholas Watts from The Lancet Countdown, who showcased evidence of how climate change affects health with graphs, tables, and other figures to drive home the message of climate change dangerous health effects.
 Joni Pegram from UNICEF UK was also in attendance and focused on health effects from climate change specifically on children.
 John O’Neill who works for the government of Ireland at the Department of Communications, Climate Action and Environment engaged the audience with climate change effects in Ireland and the potential impacts on Irish health system.
 Lastly, Dr. Ina Kelly Consultant in Public Health Medicine from the HSE talked about how the Irish health sector can contribute to better health outcomes from climate change, however a global effort is very much needed.

 In the afternoon, the Environmental Protection Agency’s Dr. Jonathan Derham held a workshop session to encourage attendees to think climate change and health as it relates to local settings and what can be done to address the issue.
 The workshop also allowed attendees to reflect on the conference and discuss with their peers on next steps.
 The session’s outputs are now being compiled for use in creating a contribution to the National Dialogue on Climate Action.

-Jasmine Huber is a Professional Intern working with the Irish Forum for Global Health and ESTHER Ireland.
+Jasmine Huber worked as a Professional Intern working with the Irish Forum for Global Health and ESTHER Ireland.
 Jasmine is a graduate of McMaster University in Canada, and holds a MSc. in Global Health from Trinity College Dublin.

 Please click here to view sessions and presenters’ slides from Climate Change and Health: The Challenges and the Opportunities.